mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

   - tools that are pitched to learners interests
 - Studio approaches

-One of the 12 teach computing principles in projects.
+PBL is of the 12 teach computing principles.

 In the next section I'll cover the potential of project-based learning (PBL) and how this can create inclusive educational approaches.
 I propose that PBL has strong parallels with UDL especially in promoting choice and authenticity in projects.